 This one is easy to do and will become the favorite recipe for many backyard grillers.
 Fire up the grill and have at it.

 The honey combines with lemon juice, garlic, soy sauce, and few common ingredients make a wonderful glaze with an exceptional taste combination.

 I don't have an "inspired by" for this recipe.
-Maybe an email from Cooks Illustrated but that just triggered the idea.
+Maybe an email from Cooks Illustrated, but that just triggered the idea.
 After reading many recipes, I jumped in.

 A 5 coming from my wife, who is usually lower than me.
 I'm at a low five.
 To get to a full five, you need to brine.
 See note below.

-A suggested brine would be four cups water and three tablespoons kosher salt for an hour or two.
+A suggested brine would be two cups water and one tablespoons table salt for an hour or two.
 If you brine, then rinse and skip the salt before brushing with the honey mixture.

 I think most grilling failures are due to people driving blind.
 If you closed your eyes and tried to drive around the block, you probably would not be very successful.
 You need the information from your eyes to be successful.

-Mix the glaze of 2 tablespoons each of honey, soy sauce, lemon juice and olive oil.
-Add 1/2 teaspoon garlic powder.
-Mix well.
-Reserve 3/4 of the mixture for later.
+Mix the glaze of 2 tablespoons each of honey, soy sauce, lemon juice, and olive oil.
+Add ½ teaspoon garlic powder.
+Mix well—Reserve ¾ of the mixture for later.

-Give each breast a little salt (if not brined) and pepper to taste then brush the glaze on both sides of the chicken.
+Give each breast a little salt (if not brined) and pepper to taste, then brush the glaze on both sides of the chicken.

 Place over direct heat.
-After about 5-6 minutes flip the chicken and brush with glaze.
+After about 5-6 minutes, flip the chicken and brush with glaze.